pmean/build-website/text/06/DifferencesInChildren.md

   **Developmental Differences**                                                                                                                                              **Implications for Illness\   **Implications for Care**
                                                                                                                                                                              and Injury**

-  Communication barriers may exist in all pediatric age groups, but the nature of the barrier varies by age (i.e., infants and young children cannot articulate symptoms).
-Assessment tools need to be tailored to reflect age-appropriate responses.
+  Communication barriers may exist in all pediatric age groups, but the nature of the barrier varies by age (i.e., infants and young children cannot articulate symptoms).   <U+FFFD>                             Assessment tools need to be tailored to reflect age-appropriate responses.
   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- ----------------------------- ----------------------------------------------------------------------------

 Finally, there are emotional differences.